aboutyou/dart_packages/packages/sign_in_with_apple/sign_in_with_apple/README.md

 </activity>
 ```

+#### Server
-On the Sign in with Apple callback on your sever (specified in `WebAuthenticationOptions.redirectUri`), redirect safely back to your Android app using the following URL:
+On the "Sign in with Apple" callback on your server (specified in `WebAuthenticationOptions.redirectUri`), redirect safely back to your Android app using the following URL:

 ```
 intent://callback?${PARAMETERS FROM CALLBACK BODY}#Intent;package=YOUR.PACKAGE.IDENTIFIER;scheme=signinwithapple;end